A countable-support symmetric iteration separating PP from AC: Iterating the packages over

 Since $\pi^0_\lambda(g)=\pi$, the restriction of $g$ to the Cohen base $\bbP_0=\Add(\omega,\omega_1)$ is the usual $\pi$-action.
 Therefore $g\cdot \dot c_\alpha=\pi\cdot \dot c_\alpha=\dot c_{\pi(\alpha)}$. \end{proof}

 \begin{remark}[Standard lifts and Cohen-type diagonal groups] The standard lift $\widehat{\pi}^{\,\emptyset}$ from Definition~\ref{def:iteration-diag}(B) is the diagonal lift with no protected coordinates, hence it acts as $\pi$ on the Cohen base and as the standard $\pi$-action on every package coordinate.
+For a countable $E\subseteq\omega_1$, the subgroup of standard lifts